SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ## Steps to Secure SigNoz

-Follow the steps below to configure SSL/TLS certificates for domain, let's say `signoz.domain.com`.
+Follow the steps below to configure SSL/TLS certificates for the domain, let's say `signoz.domain.com`.

 :::info